pierre-24/nachos/_sources/contributing.rst.txt

 Contributing
 ============

-Please note that the code is not actually developed on the git server of the University of Namur (which only contains the releases) but on a personal protected git server (with CI activated and properly configured).
-Feel free to ask access if needed.

-You first need to `install <./install.html>`_ if you wan to contribute to the code.
+You first need to `install <./install.html>`_ if you want to contribute to the code.

-You may want to take a look into `qcip_tools <https://gitlab.unamur.be/pierre.beaujean/qcip_tools>`_, the base library behind nachos.
+You may want to take a look into `qcip_tools <https://github.com/pierre-24/qcip_tools>`_, the base library behind nachos.

 Design rules
 ------------